worthmine/Text-vCard-Precisely/README.md

 ## DESCRIPTION

-A vCard is a digital business card. vCard and [vCard::AddressBook](https://metacpan.org/pod/vCard::AddressBook) provide an API for parsing, editing, and creating vCards.
+A vCard is a digital business card. vCard and [Text::vFile::asData](https://github.com/richardc/perl-text-vfile-asdata) provide an API for parsing vCards.

-This module is rebuilt from [Text::vCard](https://github.com/ranguard/text-vcard) because some reason bellow:
+This module is forked from [Text::vCard](https://github.com/ranguard/text-vcard) because some reason bellow:

-- Text::vCard doesn't provides some methods.
+- Text::vCard **doesn't provide** full methods based on [RFC2426](https://tools.ietf.org/html/rfc2426)
-- Mac OS X and iOS can't parse vCard4.0 with UTF-8 precisely.
+- Mac OS X and iOS can't parse vCard4.0 with UTF-8 precisely. they cause some Mojibake
-- Android 4.4.x can't parse vCard4.0.
+- Android 4.4.x can't parse vCard4.0
-- I want to learn about Moose, of course.
+- I wanted to learn Moose, of course

 To handle an address book with several vCard entries in it, start with [vCard::AddressBook](https://metacpan.org/pod/vCard::AddressBook) and then come back to this module.